tandica/rhcsa/practice-exams/general-notes.md

 ## Create a swap partition

-1. Create a partition with `fdisk` with the typ set to swap
+1. Create a partition with `fdisk` with the type set to swap
 2. Make it to a swap fs `mkswap /dev/path`
 3. Turn the swap on `swapon /dev/path`
 4. **Make it persistent by mounting it by the UUID in */etc/fstab***